hou-yz/DeepCC-local/README.md

   <img src="http://vision.cs.duke.edu/DukeMTMC/img/ranking.png" width="500px" />
 </div>

 For correct ranking in ReID it is sufficient that for any query the positive examples are ranked higher than all the negative examples.
 In the above example the ranking condition is satisfied and guarantees corrent ReID ranking for any query.
 Yet there exists no threshold that correctly classifies all pairs.
-Therefore the ReID ranking condition is _weaker_ than the MTMCT classification condition.
+Therefore the ReID ranking condition is subsumed by the MTMCT classification condition.